Freestanding Screened Shelters

 This shelter is located outside Dallas, Texas in a hot and humid climate with moderate winters and occasionally severe thunderstorms.
 It is shielded from high winds by trees and a small hill.

-It is a simple construction that most handymen or a specialist in screened porches should be able to put up in a number of days.
+It is a simple construction that most handymen or a specialist in screened porches should be able to put up in a few days.
 It cost about $1,000 when it was put up around 1997.

 The room itself is a box about 8 ft (2.5 m) long and 6 ft (2 m) wide and 6 ft (2 m) tall.
 Aluminum mosquito netting is attached to the sides and also across the top, making a flat ceiling.